Anyboard/anyboard/README.md

 Although tokens are the primary user interface with a game, it is possible to code a secondary GUI to display extended informaion and controls on the smartphone screen; e.g. to be used to edit game settings, to display game rules and leader-boards.
 This functionality can be implemented with external libraries (e.g. jQuery mobile1).

 A subset of the TokenManager interface functions is provided in Figure.
-For more information see [AnyboardJS page]()
+More information: [AnyboardJS page](./anyboardjs)

 # How to make an Anyboard Game